Quantization Backdoors to Deep Learning Commercial Frameworks: Experimental Validation

 \subsubsection{Full Precision Model Behavior}

 As shown in \autoref{tab:backdoor}, the full-precision model $M_{\rm rm}$ (derived from $M_{\rm bd}$ by removing the backdoor effect) always has a similar CDA with its clean counterpart $M_{\rm cl}$.
-This means that by examining the CDA of the returned full-precision model $M_{\rm rm}$ using clean validation samples, the user cannot perceive any malicious behavior.
+This means that by examining the CDA of the returned full-precision model $M_{\rm rm}$ using clean validation samples, the user cannot perceive the backdoor behavior.

 As for the ASR of $M_{\rm rm}$, it is always close to 0.
 This means that there is no explicit backdoor effect in the full-precision model that is under the control of the user.
 So any backdoor inspection on $M_{\rm rm}$ will fail, and would then be validated later.
 Note that the small but non-zero ASR (e.g., 0.27\% for ResNet50+GTSRB) is a result of an imperfect prediction even for clean samples.
 In other words, a clean model cannot achieve 100\% accuracy for clean inputs, and thus there are a few cases where clean inputs from class A are misclassified into class B that may be the targeted label.
 Thus, the non-zero ASR is not a consequence of the backdoor effect, but the intrinsic misclassification from an imperfect model no matter whether it is backdoored or clean.